r-devel/rdevguide/index.md

 This guide draws on documentation and articles written by the R Core Team.
 Initial chapters of the guide were developed by Saranjeet Kaur Bhogal, in a project funded by the R Foundation, mentored by Heather Turner and Michael Lawrence.
 This initial version was upgraded in a [Google Season of Docs 2022](https://github.com/rstats-gsod/gsod2022/wiki/GSOD-2022-Proposal) project with Saranjeet Kaur Bhogal and Lluís Revilla Sancho working as technical writers managed by Nicolas Bennett and overseen by a [Steering Committee](https://github.com/rstats-gsod/gsod2022/wiki/GSOD-2022-Proposal#steering-committee) including representatives from R Core and the wider R community.

-This guide has benefited and continues to be benefit from varied contributions by several [contributors](https://github.com/r-devel/rdevguide#contributors-).
+This guide has benefited and continues to benefit from varied contributions by several [contributors](https://github.com/r-devel/rdevguide#contributors-).

 [![License: CC BY 4.0](img/ccby.png)](https://creativecommons.org/licenses/by/4.0/){width=180px}